Slepton-Wu/RPMD-for-Kubo-Transformed-Correlation-Function/README.md

 - Classical mechanics (propagating classical states with verlet algorithm)
 - Ring polymer molecular dynamics (Metropolis sampling + verlet propagator)

-The folder named RPMD_Correlation_MC is my initial attemp where I used a (very long) Metropolis Monte Carlo pre-equilibration before each ring polymer sampling to achieve Boltzmann statistics.
-This is clearly suboptimal.
-Also I propagated the ring polymer dynamics using the naive primitive velocity verlet algorithm.

-My second attempt is in RPMD_Correlation_Andersen, where the Boltzmann statistics is achieved by kicking the system with a Andersen thermostat every time after each sampling step.
-The random Boltzmann sampling of coordinates is naturally achieved by starting each simulation from the final position of the previous run.
-I also propagated the internal vibration of polymers exactly by transforming into the normal mode coordinates.
-This is much more accurate, and FFT algorithm can be used, which is fast.
+It uses an Andersen thermostat which kicks the system after each run is completed, and a Boltzmann statistics is naturally achieved by using the end configuration of the previous run as the starting configuration of the next run.
+It propagates the dynamics using a verlet propagator, which is modified to transform the real coordinates to the normal mode coordinates so the internal vibrations of the polymer can be propagated exactly.

-Each folder has two versions: one with numba and one without numba.
-The numba version runs much faster, but the codes are less structured (ugly).
+The notebook with numba runs much faster, but the one without numba has more captions and the codes are better structured.

+I also included an interactive python script which allows you to see the sampling happens in real time.
+This is much less efficient (because I need to delibrately add delay to the verlet propagator so the movement of the polymer is visible) but quite entertaining to look at!

+The scripts in the MC folder is my initial attempt.
+It uses Metropolis Monte Carlo so it's very inefficient if the number of beads is large.
+No need to look at it!
+It's there just for reference.